 The purpose of a car accident settlement for pain and suffering is to compensate an accident victim for the mental anguish and physical pain they’ve endured.
 A settlement cannot relieve the symptoms of a traumatic accident injury, but it can help car accident victims receive the necessary care to properly heal from their mental and physical injuries.

-Learn how a lawyer can help determine pain and suffering amounts and effectively fight your case to achieve a fair settlement.
+Learn how a car accident lawyer in Kentucky can help determine pain and suffering amounts and effectively fight your case to achieve a fair settlement.

 What Falls Under Pain and Suffering?